sutta » an » an8 » Aṅguttara Nikāya 8.63

 Yato kho te, bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti subhāvito, tato tvaṁ, bhikkhu, imaṁ samādhiṁ savitakkasavicārampi bhāveyyāsi, avitakkavicāramattampi bhāveyyāsi, avitakkaavicārampi bhāveyyāsi, sappītikampi bhāveyyāsi, nippītikampi bhāveyyāsi, sātasahagatampi bhāveyyāsi, upekkhāsahagatampi bhāveyyāsi.

-When this immersion is well developed and cultivated in this way, you should develop it while placing the mind and keeping it connected.
-You should develop it without placing the mind, but just keeping it connected.
+When this immersion is well developed in this way, you should develop it while placing the mind and keeping it connected.
+You should develop it without placing the mind, merely keeping it connected.
 You should develop it without placing the mind or keeping it connected.
 You should develop it with rapture.
 You should develop it without rapture.
 You should develop it with pleasure.
 You should develop it with equanimity.

 Yato kho te, bhikkhu, ayaṁ samādhi evaṁ bhāvito hoti subhāvito, tato te, bhikkhu, evaṁ sikkhitabbaṁ:

-When this immersion is well developed and cultivated in this way, you should train like this:
+When this immersion is well developed in this way, you should train like this:

 ‘kāye kāyānupassī viharissāmi ātāpī sampajāno satimā, vineyya loke abhijjhādomanassan’ti.